babaid/odes/README.md

 Where solution is a vector of pairs, name is a string, the name of the csv file.

-You can help by increasing the possible solving algorithms in the following way:
+You can expand the possible solving algorithms in the following way:

 ```c++